A Systematic Review on Foundation Models for Electrocardiogram Analysis: Initial Strides and Expansive Horizons: ECG-FM building pipeline

-\paragraph{Reconstruction-based pre-training.} Pre-training in ECG-FM studies generally involves the use of reconstruction techniques, such as \textit{masking} and \textit{autoencoder-based} methods.
+Pre-training in ECG-FM studies generally involves the use of reconstruction techniques, such as \textit{masking} and \textit{autoencoder-based} methods.
 Masking, also known as masked representation learning, entails retaining a portion of the input and training the model to reconstruct the masked portion.
 Typically, this process begins by randomly masking a portion of the input ECG data, often by replacing it with a mask token or a zero-value, while keeping the rest of the data visible to the FM.
 For instance, adversarial masking~\cite{bo2022adversarial, bo2022pretraining} involves using an image-based adversarial masking model to generate mask tokens as augmentations for each given ECG sample during pre-training, effectively reducing distortions of masked ECG signals.
 MassMIB~\cite{yang2024masked}, employs a random binary masking strategy on segmented patches of both raw ECG signals and the time-frequency spectrograms.
-BERTs and Masked Autoencoders (MAEs), along with their variants, are common masking-based pre-training methods in existing ECG-FM studies.
-BERT typically masks individual tokens, such as ECG timestamps or discrete channels, and leverages bidirectional context and self-attention to predict the masked portion through a Transformer encoder, while MAE masks larger chunks of the input, such as ECG plot patches or ECG series segments, and directly reconstructs the masked region using an encoder-decoder structure.
-By masking parts of the ECG data, the model can effectively learn to capture both local details (e.g., individual beats) and global structures (e.g., long-term heartbeat patterns), which is essential for robust representation learning.
+BERT along with their variants, are common masking-based pre-training methods in existing ECG-FM studies~\cite{vaid2023foundational}.
+It typically masks individual tokens, such as ECG timestamps or discrete channels, and leverages bidirectional context and self-attention to predict the masked portion through a Transformer encoder.